Small talk: It's a part of life and the job search.

-A company gets approximately 250 resumes per job posted, according to this study.
-Of the candidates interviewed, only one gets the job.
+A company gets approximately 250 resumes per job posted.
+Of the candidates interviewed, only one person gets the job.
 Killing your interview with strong answers and a great personality will up your chances of being that one applicant.

-If you know who will be interviewing you before you get there, you can research them on LinkedIn beforehand to come up with a few questions you can ask.
+If you know who will be interviewing you before you get there, you can research them on LinkedIn beforehand to come up with a few questions to ask.
 You really only need one strong question or comment to get the other party talking.
-Once you have something going, the small talk becomes a conversation and it will be much easier.
+Once you have something going, the small talk becomes a conversation, and it will be much easier.